sharkbyte16/BoxManager/README.md

 Code
 ----
-BoxManager is written in Lazarus (3.2) on Ubuntu 21.10, and at intervals tested on Windows 10 22H2.
+BoxManager is written in Lazarus (3.4) on Debian 12.
 To build and run, just open the .lpr file in Lazarus and hit run :).
-The Win32 and Win64 folder contain prebuild windows binaries.
+The bin folder contain prebuild binaries for Debian 12 and Windows.
+The Windows binary is for compilation check only.
+Should run on Windows 10, however, not tested regularly.